 Schools and nurseries helped raise over £5 million last Red Nose Day.
-Join in the fun in 2019 to do more silly stuff that changes stuff and see if we can raise even more.
+Join in the fun in 2019 and help us bake, dance, splat and sing our way to an even bigger total.

 Since its launch in 1988, Red Nose Day has become something of a British institution.
-It’s the day, every two years, when people across the land can get together and do something funny for money at home, school and work.
+It’s the day, every two years, when people across the land can get together and raise money at home, school and work.

 There’s a fantastic night of TV on the BBC, with comedy and entertainment to inspire the nation to give generously.